openAIP/openaip-openair-parser/README.md

 #### Activation Times

 The new `version 2` adds support for activation times.
 If specified, the activation times are available as an array of `{ start: string, end: string }` literals in the airspace feature properties.
-Additionally, the properties will contain a new field `byNotam` which will be set to true if `NONE/NONE` is exclusively used in the OpenAIR definition.
+Additionally, the properties will contain a new field `byNotam` which will be set to true if `NONE` is exclusively used in the OpenAIR definition.
 If `byNotam` is `true`, the `activationTimes` property will not be present!

 # Contributing